-The power wheelchair was ordered and equipped with special controls.
+The power wheelchair was ordered and equipped with a special control device.

-When special controls are installed, the control functions are not carried out using the standard joystick on the control panel but using modular components (such as sip and puff control, chin control, mini/midi joystick control).
-Special controls which are already pre-programmed may have to be adapted to the user's specific requirements.
+When special control devices are installed, the control functions are not performed using the standard joystick on the control panel, but instead using modular components (such as sip and puff control, chin control, mini/midi joy-stick control).

+Special control devices that are already pre-programmed may have to be adapted to the user's specific requirements.